vmchale/kempe/README.md

 ## Installation

-For shell completions but the following in your `~/.bashrc` or `~/.bash_profile`:
+For shell completions put the following in your `~/.bashrc` or `~/.bash_profile`:

 ```